The Most Helpful Postpartum Tips For Dads

 Ok, ok, you technically don’t need to learn how to swaddle if you use one of these baby swaddles (and you should, because they’ll save you SO much time).

-You can get baby snug and ready for sleep, calm them down if they’re fussy, the list goes on and on.
+You can get baby snug and ready for sleep, calm them down if they’re fussy, and the list goes on and on.

-Dad may feel like because he isn’t the primary care giver (in some instances) that mom knows best.
+Dad may feel like because he isn’t the primary caregiver (in some instances) that mom knows best.

 As a stay-at-home mom who is the primary caretaker, I tend to feel like I do normally have a better sense of what’s “regular” vs. “irregular” for our boys, BUT that doesn’t mean my husband’s intuitions should ever be ignored either.

 It’s important moms encourage their partners to trust their instincts, and that they support them as well.
+Dads, I encourage you to build that bond with your little one so you can also build a strong sense of intuition about them.

 There are two common scenarios that dads end up stuck between after having a child: